Information for Faculty Nominators

 As you work with the ideas expressed above, your support letter needs to address the following:

-- The relevance of the project to your assignment prompt
+- The relevance of the project to your assignment prompt and course learning goals

 - Whether the methods of research and argumentation were consistent with disciplinary standards